Skip to main content

 Alabama

-In Alabama, the age of majority is nineteen.
-Alabama Code § 26-13-1 focuses on the emancipation process and is designed to expand the rights of minors over the age of 18 but under the age of majority.
-Parents can file an emancipation petition with the court or the minor seeking emancipation can file the petition if that minor has no parents or if a living parent has been declared insane or has abandoned the minor.
+In Alabama, the age of majority is 19.
+Alabama Code § 26-13-1 focuses on the emancipation process and expands the rights of minors over 18 but under the age of majority.
+Parents can file an emancipation petition with the court, or the minor seeking emancipation can file the petition if that minor has no parents or if a living parent is mentally ill or has abandoned the minor.
 The court will then decide if a decree of emancipation is in the "interest of such minor."

 California